What To Do When You’ve Been Served Divorce Papers in Minnesota

 Continue reading for help with moving forward, understanding the paperwork you’ve been served, and exploring your options…

 The first step after getting served divorce papers is to validate your feelings.
 You may be angry, anxious, depressed, relieved, scared, cautious, etc… In fact, you’re probably experiencing several emotions all at once.
-On top of that, your emotions may even conflict with one another.
 But, it’s okay; because, there’s no ‘right’ or ‘wrong’ way to feel about your divorce.
-Instead, however you feel about your divorce, is how you feel about your divorce.

 In divorce pleadings, you’ll see the words, Petitioner and Respondent.
 The spouse who initiated the divorce is called, the Petitioner.
 The other spouse is known as, the Respondent.
 The petitioner and the respondent are the “parties” in a divorce case.

 When you’re served divorce papers, you should receive at least two documents.
 These two legal documents are called, the Summons, and the Petition.